 One can see the problem of decentralised control of circulation of solos as a resource allocation problem, where the resource can be viewed as a metaphor for having the responsibility of playing a solo.
-This responsibility is what needs to be continuously allocated to the node who may be most deserving of being the leader within SoloJam at any point in time.
+This responsibility is what needs to be continuously allocated to the node who may be most deserving of being the soloist within SoloJam at any point in time.

 The concept of auctions has a long standing history in human society, where the idea is to have a mechanism in place that allows for the allocation of resources/goods/services via the exchange of these resources/goods/services with other resources/goods/services, or indeed some currency.
 Anything that may be exchanged has some value for the parties between which the exchange happens.
 This is where the concept of utility comes in.
-Utility [3, 12], as a concept, has a long history in the Economic Sciences as being an idea that allows for expressing the value of a choice or decision that one needs to make, for example, how much may one be willing to spend in choosing to buy a guitar is the value of the guitar for the individual.
+Utility [5, 15], as a concept, has a long history in the economic sciences as being an idea that allows for expressing the value of a choice or decision that one needs to make.
+For example, how much may one be willing to spend on buying a type of guitar amongst other choices, is the value of the guitar for the individual.
 This value can, with certain assumptions about the preferences of the individual with respect to making choices, be quantified in the form of a mathematical function.
 Such numerical expression of value makes exchanging resources/goods/services practical.

-Assuming that it may be possible to compute the deservedness of being the leader, at every time step, whilst the leader is playing its solo, we make it also hold (broadcast) an auction, in which all other nodes can bid in order to become the next leader.
-We thus design the node such that every node can evaluate the deservedness of it being the leader as a utility of its current rhythmic pattern.
-The utility values of their respective rhythmic patterns are what the nodes use as their respective bids.
-As such, at any given time, the node with the highest utility for their respective rhythmic pattern, must be the leader, provided this value is computed truthfully (or honestly).
-At every time step, the bidder nodes can also change their respective rhythmic pattern, in order to come up with a new rhythmic pattern with higher utility as compared to the utility of their current rhythmic pattern.
-The transfer of responsibility happens when a bidder node wins the auction held by the leader.
-This necessitates a gain for the leader, i.e. the auction can only be won if the leader gains from handing over the responsibility to the highest bidder.
-This implies that the utility of the rhythmic pattern that the leader is currently playing, must, at the time of the transfer, be lower than the highest bid it receives.
-We now detail the auction mechanism for decentralised circulation of responsibility, and the concept of utility for computing deservedness and coherence.
+Assuming that it may be possible to compute the deservedness of being the soloist, at every time step, whilst the soloist is playing its solo, we make it also hold (broadcast) an auction, in which all other nodes can bid in order to become the next soloist.
+We thus design the node such that every node can evaluate the deservedness of itself being the soloist.
+This is computed as the viability, or in economic terms, utility of its current rhythmic pattern being played in the next bar.
+The utility values derived from their respective rhythmic patterns are what the nodes use as their respective bids.
+As such, at any given time, the node with the highest utility must be the soloist, provided this value is computed truthfully (or honestly).
+At every time step, a bidder node can also change its respective rhythmic pattern, in order to come up with a new rhythmic pattern from which a higher utility may be derived, as compared to the utility derived from its current rhythmic pattern.
+The transfer of responsibility happens when a bidder node wins the auction held by the soloist.
+This necessitates a gain for the soloist, i.e. the auction can only be won if the soloist gains from handing over the responsibility to the highest bidder.
+This implies that the utility derived from the rhythmic pattern that the soloist is currently playing, must, at the time of the transfer, be lower than the highest bid it receives.
+We now detail the auction mechanism used for node interaction, helping achieve decentralised circulation of responsibility, and elaborate on the computation of utility which quantifies deservedness and helps garner coherence in the musical output.